 Shortlisted applicants are contacted as soon as possible after the closing date.
 All unsuccessful applicants are sent feedback about their application through the application platform.

-Interviews normally take place at our Westminster office but, during the Covid-19 pandemic, are being conducted remotely.
-Assistance with interview expenses may be provided on request and we offer interest-free loans for new employees who are joining the Foundation and relocating from outside London.
+Interviews take place at our Westminster office.
+Assistance with interview expenses may be provided on request and we offer interest free loans for new employees who are joining the Foundation and relocating from outside London.